Sods2021/SODS-HacktoberFest-2022/README.md

-# Hacktoberfest22-Advanced-DSA
+# Hacktoberfest22-Data Science-Machine Learning
 ## About
-This Repository's sole purpose is to help beginners and as well as experienced people contribute to Open Source Programming.
-The repository consists of a large number of advanced DSA algorithms implemented particularly in JAVA.
+This Repository's sole purpose is to help beginners and as well as experienced people contribute to Data Science and Machine Learning.
+The repository consists of a large number of Data Science and Machine Learning implemented particularly in Python.
 Any other language is also accepted.

 Some of the topics include :

-* Big data
+* Data Visualization
 * Data Analytics
+* Data Warehouse
+* Data Mining
+* Machine Learning

 As a part of Hacktoberfest Code of Conduct no spamming or irrelevant PRs will be accepted.